 \subsection{Energy dissipation rate in different spiral Arms}

-In the Kolmogorov theory of turbulence, energy injected into turbulence on large scale will dissipate on small scale.
-Following \cite{1999The}, we parameterize the turbulene energy dissipation rate as $\dot{\epsilon}_{\rm kin} = \eta {k} \sigma_{v}^3 $, where $\sigma_{v}$ refers to the velocity dispersion of the cloud scale, and ${k}$ is the driving wavenumber ($k \approx 1/r$).
+In the Kolmogorov theory of turbulence, energy injected into turbulence on large scales will dissipate on small scales.
+Following \cite{1999The}, we parameterize the turbulent energy dissipation rate as $\dot{\epsilon}_{\rm kin} = \eta {k} \sigma_{v}^3 $, where $\sigma_{v}$ refers to the velocity dispersion of the cloud scale, and ${k}$ is the driving wavenumber ($k \approx 1/r$).
 So $ \dot{\epsilon} = \sigma_{v}^3/r$ describes the energy dissipation of molecular cloud turbulence, and here we investigate its variations with respect to their locations in the Galactic disk.

-Following previous papers \citep{2019MNRAS.487.1400C}, we separate the clouds into groups associated with different spiral arms (the Sagittarius, Local and Perseus Arm, see Fig.~\ref{fig4}), and study the energy dissipation rate measured in terms of $\dot{\epsilon}$.
-Since it is hard to resolve small clouds at large distances, for each group, we select median-sized assocations ($40 <r <130$ pc), and estimate the energy dissipation rate using $\dot{\epsilon} = \sigma_{v,{\rm 3D}}^3/r$. $\sigma_{v,{\rm 3D}}$ is the 3D velocity dispersion estimated using: $\sigma_{v,{\rm 3D}} = \sqrt{3/2}\sigma_{v,{\rm 2D}}$.
+Following previous papers \citep{2019MNRAS.487.1400C}, we separate the clouds into groups associated with different spiral arms (the Sagittarius, Local and Perseus Arm, see Fig.~\ref{fig5}), and study the energy dissipation rate measured in terms of $\dot{\epsilon}$.
+Since it is hard to resolve small clouds at large distances, for each group, we select median-sized associations ($40 <r <130$ pc), and estimate the energy dissipation rate using $\dot{\epsilon} = \sigma_{v,{\rm 3D}}^3/r$. $\sigma_{v,{\rm 3D}}$ is the 3D velocity dispersion estimated using: $\sigma_{v,{\rm 3D}} = \sqrt{3/2}\sigma_{v,{\rm 2D}}$.
 Our results are plotted in the lower right panel of Fig.\ref{fig5}.
 We note that here we are deriving an un-normalized version of the energy dissipation rate, as the ``true'' energy dissipation rate is still dependent on a normalizing factor (\citealt{1995tlan.book.....F}, as summarized by \citealt{2018qian}), as well as the efficiency parameter $\eta$, which we can not constrain directly.
 We find that the energy dissipation rate decreases with increasing distance from the Galactic center.
 By fitting it using an exponential model we find $\dot{\epsilon} = 1.77\times10^{-4}e^{-0.45 \; (r_{\rm gal} / {\rm kpc})}({\rm erg\ g^{-1}\ s^{-1}})$ where $r_{\rm gal}$ is the Galactocentric distance, which implies a gradient of 0.20 dex kpc$^{-1}$.